dialogic-godot/dialogic/README.md

     - New `Emit Signal` event.
 This event will make the Dialog node emit a signal called `dialogic_signal`.
 You can connect this in a moment of your timeline with other scripts.
     - New `Change Scene` event.
 You can change the current Scene to whatever `.tscn` you pick.
 This will happen instantly, but in the future I'll add some transition effects so it is not that abrupt.
     - New `Wait Seconds` event.
 This will hide the dialog and wait X seconds until continuing with the rest of the timeline.
+    - Created independent Character and Portrait picker for reusing in event nodes.
+    - Portrait picker added to `Text Events` and `Character Join` events.
     - Re-adding the `End Branch` event.
     - Renamed the `Copy Timeline ID` right click menu option to `Copy Timeline Name` since you now have to use that to set the current timeline from code instead of the ID.
     - Fixed several bugs that corrupted saved files